ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.1.md

 ### Product catalog enhancements

-With this release, product catalog brings new PHP APIs, productivity boost from new product search criteria and sort classes, advanced filtering in REST endpoints, auto-generated identifiers, product list sorting, and more.
+With this release, product catalog brings new PHP APIs, productivity boost from new product Search Criteria and Sort classes, advanced filtering in REST endpoints, auto-generated identifiers, product list sorting, and more.

 You can now use [advanced filtering on products, product types, attributes, and others in REST endpoints](https://doc.ibexa.co/en/latest/api/rest_api_reference/rest_api_reference.html#product-catalog-filter-currencies).